Relaxed luxury. That’s our philosophy. See some answers to frequently asked questions to make your cruise experience ship shape!

 If you have already made a booking and need to apply a payment, please login to access your booked cruise vacation.

-You can learn about the optional excursions available on your Avalon vacation, including cruises with Monograms extensions, by logging in to MyAvalon.
+You can learn about the optional excursions available on your Avalon holiday, including cruises with Monograms extensions, by logging in to MyAvalon.
 A complete listing will also be available in your travel documents.
-These are available to purchase in advance online from 90-4 days prior to departure.
+These are available to purchase in advance online from 90 days prior to departure to 3 days prior to the excursion operation date (exceptions may apply).
 We recommend you book early to avoid excursions selling out.
-When adding a Globus tour to your cruise, you may purchase the Globus excursions online 90-4 days prior to the start of the Globus departure by going online to www.globusJourneys.ca/MyGlobus.

 NOTE: Optional activities and excursions are subject to change and may not be available as described; please visit our website for up-to-date information, including Terms & Conditions and details regarding payment.